Erwin Schulhoff

 Erwin Schulhoff (Ervín Schulhoff; 8 June 1894 – 18 August 1942) was an Austro-Czech composer and pianist.
-He was one of the figures in the generation of European musicians whose successful careers were prematurely terminated by the rise of the Nazi regime in Germany and whose works have been rarely noted or performed.
+He was one of the figures in the generation of European musicians whose successful careers were prematurely terminated by the rise of the Nazi regime in Germany and whose works have been rarely noted or performed beyond Czechoslovakia until the 1980s.

 Life

-Schulhoff was born in Prague into a German-Jewish family.
+Schulhoff was born in Prague into a German family of Ashkenazi Jewish ancestry.
 His father Gustav Schulhoff was a wool merchant from Prague and his mother Louise Wolff from Frankfurt.
-The noted pianist and composer Julius Schulhoff was his great-uncle.
+The pianist and composer Julius Schulhoff was his great-uncle.

 Antonín Dvořák encouraged Schulhoff's earliest musical studies, which began at the Prague Conservatory when he was ten years old.
-He studied composition and piano there and later in Vienna, Leipzig, and Cologne, where his teachers included Claude Debussy, Max Reger, Fritz Steinbach, and Willi Thern.
+He studied composition and piano there and later in Vienna, Leipzig, and Cologne; where his teachers included Claude Debussy, Max Reger, Fritz Steinbach, and Willi Thern.
 He won the Mendelssohn Prize twice, for piano in 1913 and for composition in 1918.
 He served on the Russian front in the Austro-Hungarian army during World War I. He was wounded and was in an Italian prisoner-of-war camp when the war ended.
 He lived in Germany after the war before returning in 1923 to Prague, where he joined the faculty of the conservatory in 1929.

 He was one of the first generation of classical composers to find inspiration in the rhythms of jazz music.
 Schulhoff also embraced the avant-garde influence of Dadaism in his performances and compositions after World War I. When organizing concerts of avant-garde music in 1919, he included this manifesto:

 Schulhoff occasionally performed as a pianist in the Prague Free Theatre.
 He also toured Germany, France and England performing his own works, contemporary classical compositions, and jazz.

 His 1921 Suite for Chamber Orchestra, in one critic's words, "is stylistically mixed, with jazz-like numbers...encompassing two slow affecting ones...as if the clown of Die Wolkenpumpe has let the mask slip as he recalled the horrors and absurdities of the trenches."
-He wrote his friend Alban Berg in 1921:
+He wrote in a letter to his friend Alban Berg in 1921:

-Olin Downes praised a Salzburg performance of his Five Pieces for String Quartet in 1924:
+Olin Downes praised a performance of Schulhoff's Five Pieces for String Quartet at the 1924 Festival of the International Society for Contemporary Music in Salzburg: